How to Reduce Anxiety: 3 Tips [Plus Exercises!]

 Tip 02

-Have you ever heard the phrase “where attention goes, energy flows”?
-What that means is that our attention can dictate a lot of our life experience.
+Our attention has a powerful influence on our experience.
+When anxiety narrows our focus entirely onto threat, fear, or future uncertainty, it can begin to feel like those thoughts are the only reality present.
 So, if your attention seems to be absorbed by your anxious thoughts, it helps to remember that there are many other directions to which you can orient your attention.
 Just when our attention wants to be fixated on a possible future threat by thinking anxious thoughts, you can acknowledge that telescopic narrow focus and see if it feels okay to regain a more comprehensive awareness of what’s actually going on around you.

 How To Do It

 A great way to reorient your attention to something more calming and reassuring is to invite yourself to focus on your breath.
 Anxiety is a state of mind that is focused on the future, and that’s what makes any breath-focused exercise so effective at reducing anxiety— when you focus on your breath, you are very naturally bringing your attention back to the present.
 So, if you feel caught up in worries about the future, take a breath and let yourself focus on the feeling of that breath.
-By moving your attention to your breath, you more readily open up your ability for non-judgmental presence with your thoughts.
-You can also invite your attention to go towards your heart.
-By moving your attention to the area of your heart, you open up your ability to compassionately observe and be with your mind’s worrisome thoughts.
-Either way is beneficial.
-Try one; try both; see what fits your mind and preferences best.
+Some people find it supportive to also gently bring attention toward the area of the heart, which can be a nice way of connecting more deeply to your center and noticing the experience of breathing in your body.
+Try them out; see what fits your mind and preferences best.

 Tip 03